api-platform/docs/admin/authentication-support.md

 import React from "react";
 import { Redirect, Route } from "react-router-dom";
-import { HydraAdmin, hydraDataProvider as baseHydraDataProvider, fetchHydra as baseFetchHydra } from "@api-platform/admin";
+import { HydraAdmin, hydraDataProvider as baseHydraDataProvider, fetchHydra as baseFetchHydra, useIntrospection } from "@api-platform/admin";
 import parseHydraDocumentation from "@api-platform/api-doc-parser/lib/hydra/parseHydraDocumentation";
 import authProvider from "./authProvider";